-Kaitlyn received her Bachelor’s Degree in Psychology and Human Development and Family Studies with a minor in Criminal Justice from the University of Wisconsin–Madison.
-During her time as an undergraduate student, she volunteered with the Rape Crisis Center and listened to survivors share how trauma impacted their daily lives.
-After graduation, Kaitlyn learned the importance of foundational developmental skills by working with young children who have autism; she provided play-based therapy to enhance children’s social and communicative skills before starting kindergarten.
-These experiences motivated her to return to graduate school to study toxic stress and development, with the goal of serving children and families in need of support.
-In the future, Kaitlyn aspires to continue researching children and families while also connecting research to real-world application through community outreach.
+I received my bachelor’s degree in psychology and Human Development & Family Studies with a minor in criminal justice from the University of Wisconsin–Madison in 2017.
+During my time as an undergraduate student, in addition to working as a research assistant studying parental incarceration in the Poehlmann Research Lab, I volunteered with the Rape Crisis Center and listened to survivors share how trauma impacted their daily lives.
+After graduation, I learned the importance of foundational developmental skills by working with young children who have autism; I provided play-based therapy to enhance children’s social and communicative skills before starting kindergarten.
+These experiences motivated me to return to graduate school to study stress and development, with the goal of understanding resilience in children and families.
+I received my master’s degree in 2022 and am currently a doctoral candidate at the University of Wisconsin–Madison studying Human Development & Family Studies.

 Awards and Recognition